quercia-dev/birdclef2025/README.md

 In addition most recordings, are short, with only some being significantly long: 64% of recordings were shorter than 30 sec, with the mode being 5 sec when considering a 5 sec bin size.

 Though the audio recordings were labelled by a reliable 'primary_label' feature, we also have access to a less reliable secondary labels.
-We considered different levels or trustworthiness in our experiments, obtaining a wide range of performance.
+This motivated a consideration of different levels of trustworthiness for this secondary labels, which we explored through the use of an m parameter, obtaining a wide range of performance.

 Unlabelled recordings: almost half of the dataset is composed of same-length recordings, which may give more information on the 'shape' of the audio data.

 # Data Handling

 To aid in training, we first focused our study on labelled data, using a variety of filtering techniques and comparing the performance of different models.
-This procedure involved using a flexible `Dataset` object, which we extended to handle different data and training regimes, before reducing our study
+This procedure involved using a flexible `Dataset` object, which we extended to handle different data and training regimes.

 ## Audio Splicing

-As the final classification task requires labelling of a 5 sec long recording, and recordings vary greatly in duration, we split the labelled data into same-size clips.
-We pad audios shorter than the threshold with zeroes, and align any leftover audio to the right, as long as there is at least 2.5 sec leftover (eg. if a file is 8 sec long, we take the first and last 5 seconds).
+The final classification task involves identifying bird species present within a one-minute audio recording.
+To achieve this, we divide the recording into smaller segments and classify the species detected in each segment.
+We chose to split the audio into 5-second chunks.
+This means that our model will be trained on 5 second samples of the labelled data.
+Before training, all the labelled data was split into 5 second chunks.
+For recordings shorter than 5 seconds, we apply zero-padding.
+If there is a leftover segment of at least 2.5 seconds (e.g., an 8-second recording), we include both the first and last 5-second segments, aligning the remaining audio to the end.

 When training the early models, we noticed that computing the mel spectrograms of each recording was a major bottleneck: a cpu-intensive task that impeded training.
 As a natural result, we opted to save the mel transforms to file, saving only the transformed clips.

+# Data Filtering

+Since our first experiment of clustering the data to segment audio proved to be unsuccessful, we tried different methods of filtering the data.

 ## Rating-Based Filtering